-The Cumberland Gap National Historical Park Final General Management Plan | Environmental Impact Statement includes letters from governmental agencies, any substantive comments on the draft document, and NPS responses to those comments.
-Following distribution of the Final General Management Plan | Environmental Impact Statement and a 30-day no-action period, a record of decision approving a final plan will be signed by the NPS regional director.
-The record of decision will document the NPS selection of an alternative for implementation.
-With the signed record of decision, the plan can then be implemented, depending on funding and staffing.
-(A record of decision does not guarantee funds and staff for implementing the approved plan.)
-The park must compete with other units of the National Park system for limited implementation funding.
+After distribution of the Draft General Management Plan / Environmental Impact Statement, there will be a 60-day public review and comment period after which the NPS planning team will evaluate comments from other federal agencies, tribes, organizations, businesses, and individuals regarding the draft plan and incorporate appropriate changes into a Final General Management Plan / Environmental Impact Statement.
+The final plan will include letters from governmental agencies, any substantive comments on the draft document, and NPS responses to those comments.
+Following distribution of the Final General Management Plan / Environmental Impact Statement and a 30-day review period, a record of decision approving a final plan will be signed by the NPS regional director.
+The record of decision documents the NPS selection of an alternative for implementation.
+After the record of decision is signed, the plan can then be implemented.